Campus Safety Alerts and Notices

 We are seeking the community's help to stop and identify this suspect.

 If you recognize this suspect or have any information about this suspect, you can call the Department of a Campus Safety at 605.274.4014, Crime Stoppers at 605.367.7007 or the Sioux Falls Police Department at 605.367.7212.

 Thank you for your help in keeping the campus and neighborhood a safe place.

 Notice of Combined Annual Security Report and Annual Fire Safety Report Availability

 Augustana University is committed to assisting all members of the Augustana community in providing for their own safety and security.
 View the Annual Security and Fire Safety compliance document.

 If you would like to receive the combined Annual Security and Fire Safety Report that contains this information, you can stop by the Department of Campus Safety Office at 2112 S. Grange Ave., Morrison Commons, Sioux Falls, SD 57197 or you can request that a copy be mailed to you by calling 605.274.4014.

 The website and booklet contain information regarding campus security and personal safety included topics such as: crime prevention, fire safety, Campus Safety officer authority, crime reporting policies, disciplinary procedures and other matters of importance related to security and safety on campus.
-The document also contains information about crime statistics for the three previous calender years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Augustana College; and on public property within, or immediately adjacent to and accessible from the campus.
+The document also contains information about crime statistics for the three previous calender years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Augustana University; and on public property within, or immediately adjacent to and accessible from the campus.